 - i.
-Timeliness: The application must be received by 4:00 pm on March 17, 2023.
+Timeliness: The application must be received by 5:00 pm on March 15, 2024.
 Applications received after the deadline will be ineligible for funding. - ii.
-Thoroughness: All required documents and attachments must be included in the application submission by emailing HSPApplications@baltimorecity.gov.
+Thoroughness: All required documents and attachments must be included in the application submission.
 Each submission is reviewed for completeness.
-If an item is missing, MOHS will notify the project applicant upon review of the application and points will be deducted from applications missing items or documents.
+If an item is missing, MOHS will notify the project applicant upon review of the application; points may be deducted for missing or incomplete documents.
 MOHS will not permit project applicants to submit any revised materials for issues related to project eligibility, content, writing, or any other errors.

-Step 2: Eligibility Review
+Step 2: Eligibility Review ("Threshold")